 How to Choose an Engagement Ring | Tips from a Jeweller

-Choosing an Engagement Ring
+Tips for Choosing an Engagement Ring

 Figuring out how to choose an engagement ring can be a daunting process - there’s endless advice on where to shop, what to buy, and how much to spend.
 But don’t worry, I’m here to simplify the process, debunk common myths, and help you make a confident, informed decision.